 B vitamins consist of thiamine (B1), riboflavin (B2), niacin (B3), pantothenic acid (B5), pyridoxine (B6), biotin (B7), folate (B9), and vitamin B12.
 B vitamins are so important because they act as co-factors in many of the metabolic pathways in our body, especially within the energy production pathways.
 B vitamins are also very important when it comes to the detoxification pathways in the liver as they are critical for phase 1 detoxification.
-Alcohol goes through phase 1 detoxification on its way to being cleared out of the body and vitamin B1 is especially important for helping with alcohol detoxification.
+Alcohol goes through phase 1 detoxification on its way to being cleared out of the body and vitamin B1 + B3 are especially important for helping with alcohol detoxification.

 B vitamins are found in almost all nourishing foods but for therapeutic doses, one would require a supplement.
 A healthcare practitioner such as a naturopathic doctor can help determine the best B complex supplement for you as they are many different forms.

-This stampede looks like it is going to be a hot and sunny one!
 Use natural sunscreen with zinc to protect your skin from the sun.
 Wear your stampede hat (or any other hat) as this can help reduce the amount of heat you are exposed to and prevent heat exhaustion.
 If you feel too hot, take periodic breaks out of the sun in a cool environment.